Applying for the J-1 Visa

 - Any supporting materials or information required by your embassy/consulate

-If your J-1 Visa is granted, the embassy/consulate will put the visa sticker in your passport and return it along with your DS-2019 form to you.
+If your J-1 Visa is granted, the embassy/consulate will put the visa sticker in your passport and return it to you, along with your DS-2019 Form, in approximately 3-5 business days.

-If you are denied a visa, please contact InterExchange immediately to discuss your options for reapplying.
+If you are denied a visa, please contact InterExchange immediately to discuss your options for reapplying and to amend your program dates, if necessary.
 In many cases you will be able to reapply and will simply need to bring information that you did not have during your first attempt.
-Contact us so we can help you decide if you should reapply, and to amend your program dates, if necessary.